Egida/vulnora/CONTRIBUTING.md

 The scope provides context for the change, usually naming the affected component or file path (e.g., `(xss)`, `(repo)`, `(ui)`, `(auth), (nmap)`).

+---

+## Verified Commits (Mandatory)
+Ensure that all your commits have verified signatures.
+If it is not already setup, please refer the official [documentations](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification).

+---

 ## Tips for Hacktoberfest Contributors
 - Check for issues labeled hacktoberfest, good first issue, or help wanted.
 - Read the issue carefully before claiming it.